MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-add-report.md

 ![Animated gif that shows interacting with the report](media/service-power-bi-powerpoint-add-in-add-report/Animation2.gif)

-As you work with the report, you can always [restore](#report-options) the initial view if you want to go back to it.
+As you work with the report, you can always restore the initial view if you want to go back to it.
+Use the **Reset** option in the [Report options](#report-options) menu.

 ## Prepare a slide show